 There are several widely used applications which have been adopted by state or national jurisdictions to host and manage ID cards.

-Three states currently have their driver’s license accessible inside the Apple Wallet – Arizona, Colorado, Maryland.
+Four states currently have their driver’s license accessible inside the Apple Wallet – Arizona, Colorado, Maryland, Georgia.

 Which States Offer A Mobile Driver’s Licenses